MedChemUMP/FDIGA/README.md

 If you use these datasets in your research or publications, please cite us as:

-Lam T-P, Tran N-VN, Pham L-HD, et al. **Flavonoids as dual-target inhibitors against α-glucosidase and α-amylase: a systematic review of in vitro studies.** ChemRxiv.
-2023. doi:10.26434/chemrxiv-2023-cdlf8-v3
+Lam T-P, Tran N-VN, Pham L-HD, et al. **Flavonoids as dual-target inhibitors against α-glucosidase and α-amylase: a systematic review of in vitro studies.** Natural Products and Bioprospecting.
+2023.
+(Just accepted)